asmitab/recaptcha-v3-example/README.md

 node test/test.js
 ```

-Open the screenshot.png created by the test, and you should see a low score returned by recaptcha
+Open the screenshot.png created by the test, and you should see a the score returned by recaptcha